metno/weatherapi-docs/docs/doc/GettingStarted.md

 ### Using the OpenAPI (Swagger) UI

 To get aquainted with the API, we suggest trying out the various products in the browser.
+This is the Swagger UI for the `compact` version of Locationforecast:

 ![OpenAPI UI](./assets/swagger.png)